-The Stroum Center for Jewish Studies proudly announces its inaugural Stroum Center for Jewish Studies and Holocaust Center for Humanity Excellence in Scholarship Prize.
-This award is made possible through the generosity of donors to the Stroum Center for Jewish Studies in partnership with the Holocaust Center for Humanity.
+The Stroum Center for Jewish Studies and Holocaust Center for Humanity Excellence in Scholarship Prize is made possible through the generosity of donors to the Stroum Center for Jewish Studies in partnership with the Holocaust Center for Humanity.

 The SCJS and HCH Scholarship Prize is given annually for an outstanding undergraduate student paper related to Holocaust Studies.
 The paper must be a work that critically engages with the central themes, lessons and ideas of the Holocaust in the time period leading up to, during, or in the aftermath of the Second World War.

 We welcome papers that examine other cases of genocide, but the Holocaust and/or scholarship on the Holocaust must figure centrally in the argument.
 The paper may have been written for a UW class, for a UW-approved study abroad class, or for a UW independent study.
-Papers must have been written during academic year 2016-2017 or 2017-2018.
+Papers must have been written during the current or immediately past academic year.

 The winning paper will be selected by a review committee consisting of Jewish Studies faculty and a representative from the Holocaust Center for Humanity.

-The prize carries an award of $500 and will be presented at the Stroum Center Jewish Studies End of the Year Celebration on June 5th.
+The prize carries an award of $500 and will be presented at the Stroum Center Jewish Studies End of the Year Celebration in June.
 Winners are strongly encouraged to attend the celebration to accept their award.

 1. Applicants must be enrolled undergraduate students in good standing at the University of Washington

 2. Papers must have been written for a course assignment or as part of a thesis